CumulusNetworks/docs/content/cumulus-linux-42/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 {{%notice note%}}

 The `/usr/lib/python2.7/dist-packages/cumulus/__chip_config/[bcm|mlx]/datapath.conf` assigns buffer space and egress queues.
 The default thresholds defined in the `datapath.conf` file are intended for data center environments, but certain workloads may require additional tuning.
 It is best to make small, incremental changes to validate the changes with your application performance.
-Be sure to backup the original file before making changes.
+Be sure to back up the original file before making changes.

 {{%/notice%}}